 AT’s Regional Footpath Improvement Programme aims to support walking by:

-- Improving safety for pedestrians of all ages, with clearly defined pedestrian paths away from motorised traffic and safe crossing facilities where appropriate.
+- improving safety for pedestrians of all ages, with clearly defined pedestrian paths away from motorised traffic and safe crossing facilities where appropriate.

 Any contractor assigned to the works will be required to keep residents informed of the timing of works, as well as to manage safety and driveway access at all times.

 - Great South Road, Penrose - mid 2019.